ivanch/ivanch/README.md

 <p align="center"> .NET Core | DevOps | Self-hosted Enthusiast </p>

-I build secure and scalable systems and automate processes that rarely breaks at 3 a.m.
+I build secure & reliable systems and automate processes that rarely breaks at 3 a.m.
-Currently crafting code, CI/CD pipelines, managing Kubernetes clusters and also contributing to some open-source projects
+Currently crafting code, CI/CD pipelines, managing Kubernetes clusters and also contributing to some open-source projects.

 ---